JetBrains/sbt-idea-plugin/README.md

 `"org.jetbrains" % "sbt-declarative-packaging" % "LATEST_VERSION"`

+Please see the [Known Issues](#known-issues-and-limitations) section if you come across a problem, and feel free file a bug on the [Issues](https://github.com/JetBrains/sbt-idea-plugin/issues) page of this repo if you find one.

 ## Quickstart: IJ Plugin Template Project

 To quickly create a Scala based IJ Plugin we provide a template project.
 You can use it in two ways: